Kashf-e hijab: Revolutionary backlash

 During the revolution of the late 1970s, hijab became a political symbol.
-The hijab was considered by Pahlavis as a rejection of their modernization policy and thereby of their rule.
-It became a symbol of opposition to the Pahlavi regime, with many middle-class working women starting to wear it as such.
+The hijab was considered by the Pahlavis as a rejection of their modernization policy and thereby of their rule.
+It became a symbol of opposition to their regime, with many middle-class working women starting to wear it as such.

-The revolutionary advocacy for the poor and tradition as a counter point to foreign influence brought chador back to popularity among the opposition, and women from different classes wore hijab for different reasons, including to protest treatment of women as sex objects, solidarity with the conservative women who always wore them, and as a nationalist rejection of foreign influence.
+The revolutionary advocacy for the poor and tradition as a counterpoint to foreign influence brought chador back to popularity among the opposition, and women from different classes wore hijab for different reasons, including to protest the treatment of women as sex objects, solidarity with the conservative women who always wore them, and as a nationalist rejection of foreign influence.

 Hijab was considered by conservative traditionalists as a sign of virtue, and thus unveiled women as the opposite.
-Unveiled women came to be seen by some of the opposition as a symbol of Western culture colonialism; as victims of Westoxication, "a super-consumer" of products of Imperialism, a propagator of "corrupt Western culture", undermining the traditionalist conception of "morals of society", and as overly dressed up "bourgeois dolls", who had lost their honor.
+Unveiled women came to be seen by some of the opposition as a symbol of Western cultural colonialism; as victims of Westoxication, "a super-consumer" of products of imperialism, a propagator of "corrupt Western culture", undermining the traditionalist conception of "morals of society", and as overly dressed up "bourgeois dolls", who had lost their honor.
 The veil thus came to be some opposition women's way of expressing the revolutionary "demand for respect and dignity" and a solidarity with Iranian culture as opposed to culture colonialism, rather than a sign of backwardness.

 Many protestors during the revolution belonged to the conservative fraction.
 Unlike in the past, when conservative women did not mix with men, thousands of veiled women participated in religious processions alongside men, when they also expressed their anti-Shah protests.
 In the eyes of the conservatives, the veil was thus now not a hindrance, but empowerment enabling access to public spheres.
 The conservative view on unveiled women made them vulnerable to sexual harassment and hostility from conservative male revolutionaries, while the hijab protected women from harassment, because conservative men regarded them as more respectable.
 In order to participate in anti-Shah protests without being subjected to harassment, many women also started to wear the veil as protection: two slogans of the revolution were: "Wear a veil, or we will punch your head" and "Death to the unveiled".